Discipline: Self-discipline

 Self-discipline refers to one's ability to control one's behavior and actions to achieve a goal or to maintain a certain standard of conduct.
-It is the ability to train oneself to do things that should be done and resist things that should be avoided.
-This includes setting goals, staying focused, and making sacrifices to those goals.
-Self-discipline requires practice and effort, but it can lead to improved productivity, better decision-making, and greater success in life.
+It is the ability to commit to certain tasks regardless of emotions such as boredom and resist things that should be avoided.
+This includes placing more importance on goals for ones own, or others sake.

-Self-discipline can also be defined as the ability to give up immediate pleasures for long-term goals (deferred gratification).
-Discipline is grounded in the ability to leave one's comfort zone.
-Habit is about wanting to change for the better, not for pain.
-To forego or sacrifice immediate pleasure requires thought and focused discipline.
+An example of self-discipline is the Stanford marshmallow experiment which was a study on delayed gratification.
+This study involved children being given the choice between one marshmallow now or having to wait 15 minutes and then getting two marshmallows afterwards.
+Later, a follow-up study found that the children who chose to wait, had an overall better life outcome.
 Self-discipline is about one's ability to control their desires and impulses to keep themselves focused on what needs to get done to successfully achieve a goal.
 It is about taking small, consistent steps of daily action to build a strong set of disciplined habits that fulfill your objectives.
 One trains themselves to follow rules and standards that help determine, coalesce, and line up one's thoughts and actions with the task at hand.
 Small acts allow one to achieve greater goals.
 The key component of self-discipline is the trait of perseverance.
 Daily choices accumulate to produce changes one wants the most, despite obstacles.
 Self-discipline, determination, and perseverance are similar to grit.

 Discipline is about internal and external consistencies.
 One must decide on what is right from wrong (internal consistency) and adhere to external regulation, which is to have compliance with rules (external consistency).
 Discipline is used to "expend some effort" to do something one does not feel motivated to do.
 Discipline is an action that completes, furthers, or solidifies a goal, not merely one's thoughts and feelings.
 An action conforms to a value.
 In other words, one allows values to determine one's own choices.

 Self-discipline may prevent procrastination.
 People regret things they have not done compared to things they have done.
 When one procrastinates, they spend time on things that avoid a goal.
 Procrastination is not always caused by laziness or relaxation.
 One can procrastinate due to failure or inability to learn.

-Habits

-A life-changing habit enhances health, working life, and quality of life.
-Habits are established in three stages: